TrudeEH/web/content/notes/ready/irc.md

 ### Server

 To be able to communicate, users must connect to a server.
 Each server has its own rules, bots and commands.
-The IRC protocol itself does not implement encryption, however, [[https-ssl-certs|SSL Certificates]] can be used to establish a secure connection **with the server**.
+The IRC protocol itself does not implement encryption, however, [SSL Certificates](../https-ssl-certs) can be used to establish a secure connection **with the server**.
 Every message sent **can be read by the server**, including **private messages** between users.
 Separate IRC instances can communicate.
 This concept is often called **server federation**.
 This allows for users in different servers to send messages to each other.